-Regarding foreign rights, SYA works with AJA – Anna Jarota Agency in France, Michael Meller Literary Agency in Germany, PNLA in Italy, Jill Hughes Foreign Rights covering Eastern Europe including Russia and The Martell Agency in the US and Canada.
+Regarding foreign rights, SYA works with AJA – Anna Jarota Agency in France, Michael Meller Literary Agency in Germany, PNLA in Italy, Sebes & Bisseling in The Netherlands, Jill Hughes Foreign Rights covering Eastern Europe including Russia and The Martell Agency in the USA.

 I shall forever be grateful to Susan Yearwood for having taken a chance on me based on one short story I thrust in her hands at the London Book Fair.
 Being represented by her was a pleasure from the get go.
 Susan was my first reader for every draft of both my books.
 She’s an extraordinarily insightful editor – one whose feedback I value tremendously.
 When an agent ensures that every email from you gets a reply within three hours of your sending it, you know you’ve lucked out.
 Is she super selective?
 Yes.
 Will she sign more than ten people on at a given time?
 No. But if you do make the cut, you will be in very good, very patient hands.